 Skip to Main Content

-Data management: Repositories and sharing
+Data management: Repositories & sharing

 Sharing

-You also need to consider licensing your data.
-In many repositories you will have the option to choose from several licens types.
-If you want to share your work and give more rights to your data than the traditional copyrights, you may consider Creative Commons licenses.
-Creative Commons licenses provide a simple, standardized way to give your permission to share and use your research data on conditions of your choice.
-Read more here.
+If you want to share your work and give more rights to your data than the traditional copyrights, you may consider Creative Commons (CC) licenses.
+CC licenses provide a simple, standardized way to give permission to others to share and use your research data on your conditions.
+Read more in our libguide here or at the CC website here.

 DOI example: 10.5281/zenodo.820919